Karumi/KataTODOApiClientIOS/README.md

 ============================

 - We are here to practice integration testing using HTTP stubbing.
-- We are going to use [Nocilla][nocilla] to simulate a HTTP server.
+- We are going to use [OHHTTPStubs][OHHTTPStubs] to simulate a HTTP server.
 - We are going to use [Nimble][nimble] to perform assertions.
 - We are going to practice pair programming.